Alternative names: Barbary Dove, African Turtle Dove, Pink-headed Collared Dove, Ringed Turtle Dove, Rose-grey Dove

 - Crimson feet

-Eurasian Collared Dove is very similar in plumage, but slightly larger, and with a very distinct voice.
-Mourning Collared Dove (occurs further south, but overlaps slightly in range) differs in having a red (not white) eye ring, and a yellow (not red) iris; it also has a slightly broader black collar.
+Eurasian Collared Dove (which see) is very similar in plumage, but slightly larger, and with a very distinct voice.
+Mourning Collared Dove overlaps slightly in range in the US but generally occurs further south.
+It differs in having a red (not white) eye ring, and a yellow (not red) iris; it also has a slightly broader black collar.

 The Sahel region of Africa and the far southwest of the Arabian Peninsula in southwest Asia, in a narrow band between 11-20°N latitudes.
 Occurs at the southern edge of the Sahara Desert, in southern Mauritania, Senegal, Gambia, Mali, Burkina Faso, northern Benin, northern Nigeria, Niger, Chad, northern Cameroon, Sudan, Eritrea, Ethiopia, Djibouti, Somalia, Saudi Arabia, and Yemen.